X-ray Polarimetry of Accreting White Dwarfs: A Case Study of EX Hydrae: Conclusions

 Finally, we estimated the shock height of the accretion column from our measured polarization in the 2--3\,keV band.
 We used a modified black hole lamp post model for this and found a shock height of $h_0=0.53\pm0.1\,R_\mathrm{WD}$.
 This is consistent with the recent determinations from \citet{Luna2018} but has no dependence on other parameters like the accretion disk's truncation radius.

 Our measurements highlight the need for future work on EX\,Hya and polarization from accreting WDs in general.
 For EX\,Hya, the analysis shown here should be expanded into a full spectropolarimetric analysis.
-Combining our \textit{IXPE} data with archival data used by \citet{Luna2018} will allow for a more precise determination of the poalrization across the entire 2--8\,keV band.
+Combining our \textit{IXPE} data with archival data used by \citet{Luna2018} will allow for an even more precise determination of the polarization across the entire 2--8\,keV band.
 This will allow a more concrete determination of the shock height.
 Additionally, our system of equations for solving for $h_0$ could be improved with more detail.
 For example, the reflecting surface, i.e. the WD surface, is curved and over a extended area.
 A full 3-dimensional computation will be needed to properly compute how a ray scatters based on both its emitting height and the location on the surface it scatters at.

 In terms of observations, EX Hya should be reobserved by \textit{IXPE} for a longer total exposure time to better constrain the possible variability in the polarization signal.
-Based on Figure~\ref{fig:PhaseResolvedPD}, a minimum of $\sim$150\,ks exposure time in each phase bin to measure $\Pi$ in spin phases 0.25 -- 0.75, corresponding to 600\,ks total exposure.
-For the other two bins, we would need a total exposure time of $\sim$1.2\,Ms, which is within nominal \textit{IXPE} observation times for other objects.
+Based on Figure~\ref{fig:PhaseResolvedPD}, a minimum of $\sim$150\,ks exposure time is needed to measure $\Pi$ in spin phases 0.25 -- 0.75, corresponding to 600\,ks total exposure.
+For the other two bins, a total exposure time of $\sim$1.2\,Ms is needed, which is within nominal \textit{IXPE} observation times for other objects.

-At the same time, the strong soft X-ray polarization shows that accreting white dwarfs are potential high quality targets for soft X-ray polarimeters, such as the upcoming \textit{REDSoX} sounding rocket mission \citep{Herman2017} and/or the proposed \textit{GOSoX} mission \citep{Herman2021GOSoX}.
-Finally, other classes of accreting WDs (e.g., non-magnetic CVs, Polars, and Symbiotic Stars) should be observed with \textit{IXPE}.
-Nevertheless, our analysis is the first to show the diagnostic potential X-ray polarimetry has to answer questions about accreting WD systems.
+The strong soft X-ray polarization shows that accreting white dwarfs are potential high quality targets for soft X-ray polarimeters, such as the upcoming \textit{REDSoX} sounding rocket mission \citep{Herman2017} and/or the proposed \textit{GOSoX} mission \citep{Herman2021GOSoX}.
+Other classes of accreting WDs (e.g., non-magnetic CVs, Polars, and Symbiotic Stars) should be observed with X-ray polarimetric missions to determine their accretion geometries with high precision.
+Our analysis is the first to show the diagnostic potential X-ray polarimetry has to answer such questions about accreting WD systems.

 \facilities{IXPE}